tobiasfoster/chrome-extensions-get-fonts/README.md

 # chrome-extensions-get-fonts

-An extension that retrieves the font families for the following HTML elements:
+An extension that retrieves the font family for the following HTML elements:

    1. "html",
    2. "body",